Photo by Dave Schwep, IG @daveschwepphotography

 Living More Empowered

 Six years ago I began a journey.
 It was the single most painful, heartbreaking, scary time of my life.
 It was February 14, Valentine’s Day, when I received the cancer diagnosis.
 My heart raced with terror and confusion.
 How could this happen with no family history or gene?
 What am I going to tell my daughters?
 At just 12 and 7 years old, will they be devastated by this?
 How is it possible to get cancer when I exercise six days a week and eat organic food every day?
 If I don’t know how this happened, how can I protect myself and my girls from this going forward?

 My oncologists, while excellent at treating the symptom, offered little in response to my concerns about the cause.
 I decided to take matters into my own hands.

 I studied from the best.
 I learned about my body and my mind.
 I found out that what happens in our mental and emotional selves, plays out in our physical selves and builds up over time.
-The mind and body are often treated like separate things, but they are never, ever separate.
+The mind and body are often treated as separate things, but they are never, ever separate.
 Our thoughts, emotions, fears, and stressors have a direct effect.
 Consciously or unconsciously, we are in constant communication with ourselves, and the result is a healthy or unhealthy nervous system, a strong or a weak immune system.
 I can’t know for sure what caused cancer in my body, but what I do know is that without any medical rationale or physical explanation for such a serious diagnosis in the life of a young, strong, healthy woman, it behooved me to find out what had made my body even remotely conducive to a condition like that taking root.